ubports/docs.ubports.com/porting/halium_9/Halium_9_overview.rst

 Which devices are compatible with Halium 9?
 -------------------------------------------

-As mentioned in the introduction, Halium 9.0 corresponds to Android 9.0.
+As mentioned in the section :ref:`Android-and-Halium-versions`, Halium 9.0 corresponds to Android 9.0.
 Thus, only devices currently running Android 9.0 can be made to work with Halium 9.0.

 What is a GSI?
 --------------